use-ink/ink-docs/docs/third-party-tools/openbrush.md

 Instead of working with the concrete implementation of the trait as a dependency in you contract, you only interact with its interface.
-If you need to update the implementation of the trait within the calling contract, you only need to replace the calling contract address.
+If you need to update the implementation of the trait within the calling contract, you only need to replace the called contract address.

 See [example](https://github.com/727-Ventures/openbrush-contracts#wrapper-around-traits)
 for illustration.